ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 So:
 $$index\\_cpu\\_cost = ceil(log(n)/log(2)) * 0.0025 + 0.125 * (tree\\_height + 1) + 0.0075 * s * n$$

-As the goal is not to compare the exact value of index cost, but rather to see its evolution, we can remove `log(n)`, `tree_height` and constants from the formula.
+As the goal is not to compute the exact value of index cost, but rather to see its evolution, we can remove `log(n)`, `tree_height` and constants from the formula.
 They tend to be minor compare to  `0.0075 * s * n` when `n` is large.

 When it comes to IO, index pages are read randomly:
 $$index\\_IO\\_cost = random\\_page\\_cost * n\\_index\\_pages\\_fetched = 4 * s * t$$